CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 Change shell to use tcsh

-`sudo usermod -s /bin/tcsh lizadams`
+`sudo usermod -s /bin/tcsh azureuser`

 Log out and then log back in to have the shell take effect.